Kel-Lu/SciGen/hub.md

 ## Models

 The model object is a model instance inheriting from a `nn.Module`.
-Each model is accompanied by their saving/loading methodss, either from a local file or directory, or from a pretrained configuration (see previously described `config`).
+Each model is accompanied by their saving/loading methods, either from a local file or directory, or from a pre-trained configuration (see previously described `config`).
 Each model works differently, a complete overview of the different models can be found in the [documentation](https://huggingface.co/pytorch-transformers/pretrained_models.html).

 ```py
 import torch